 The Norwegian Forest Cat was once a chosen pet of Viking explorers.
 The Norwegian Forest Cat is native to the forests of Scandinavia.
+The Norwegian Forest Cat has been domesticated for around 4,000 years.
 The Norwegian Forest Cat has an incredibly thick, bushy coat in the winter, and then sheds its undercoat each Spring, resulting in a dramatically altered appearance.
 The Norwegian Forest Cat is known in Norway as the Skogkatt.

 Related pages: